 - People with both infections are more likely to have severe side effects.
 Depression is a symptom of HCV.
 This can cause loss of doses of medications (poor adherence, see Fact Sheet 405) and problems related to cognitive difficulty (see Fact Sheet 505.)

-- People who are seropositive for less than 200 CD4 cells are at increased risk for severe liver damage from HCV.
+- HIV-positive people with less than 200 cells CD4 are at increased risk for severe liver damage from Hepatitis C.

 - Co-infected people generally have higher viral loads of HCV, which means that the treatment may be less susceptible to poor results.

 - Hep C treatment is less effective for co-infected persons.
 Cure rates are about 20% with type 1 and 50-70% with types 2 or 3.

 - If someone meets the guidelines for the treatment of HIV by HIV they should be treated first.
 Leaving untreated HIV for a window of six to twelve months can have serious consequences.